csarnataro/csarnataro/README.md

 ### Hi, my name is Christian Sarnataro (he/him)
 - 🔭 At the moment I’m working with JavaScript, React and NodeJS, and I'm always happy to work with new technologies
 - 💬 In the past I worked with Java, mostly on web apps
-- 🌱 I’m currently learning: SvelteJS, GraphQL, Kotlin for Android, Flutter
+- 🌱 I’m currently learning: SvelteJS, SolidJS, GraphQL, Kotlin for Android, Flutter
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sarnataro/)
 - 📍 Currently I'm based in Milan, Italy
 - 🏳️‍🌈 Pronouns: he/him